Scottish Premiership preview: Who will come out on top this weekend?

 Celtic's Matt O'Riley is all but certain to start amid continued interest in the midfielder - since the start of the 2022/23 season he has registered at least one assist against 11 of the 12 sides he has faced in the league; the only side he hasn't is Hibs in eight games.

-Philippe Clement's side should be playing their first Ibrox match of the season, but they will face Motherwell at Hampden Park due to delays to work on the Copeland stand.
+Philippe Clement's side should be playing their first Ibrox match of the season, but they will face Motherwell at Hampden Park due to delays to work on the Copland stand.

 Rangers' last game at the National Stadium was their 1-0 Scottish Cup defeat in May, while Well boss Stuart Kettlewell has never taken charge of a match there.